Mary Southin

-Mary Frances Southin (born 1931) is a retired Canadian judge.
+Mary Frances Southin KC (October 16, 1931 – September 24, 2025) was a Canadian judge.
 She was the first woman to become a Queen's Counsel in British Columbia, to be elected a Bencher of the Law Society of British Columbia, and to be a head of a law society in the Commonwealth.
 She was a Justice of the British Columbia Court of Appeal from 1988 to 2006.

 Biography

 Legal and political career

-Born in Vancouver, British Columbia, Southin graduated from the University of British Columbia Faculty of Law in 1952 and was called to the bar in British Columbia in 1953.
+Born in Vancouver, British Columbia on October 16, 1931, Southin graduated from the University of British Columbia Faculty of Law in 1952 and was called to the bar in British Columbia in 1953.
 She practiced in Vancouver at the firm of Shulman, Foulkes and Tupper, with a broad litigation practice.
 She was appointed a Queen's Counsel in 1969, the first woman so appointed in British Columbia.

 She ran for the Progressive Conservative Party of Canada in the 1963 Canadian federal election in Coast—Capilano and in the 1965 Canadian federal election in Vancouver South, losing both times.
 A self-described "red Tory", she was also a member of the executive of the Progressive Conservative Party.

-She was elected a bencher of the Law Society of British Columbia in 1977, the first woman bencher in British Columbia; she subsequently became Treasurer of the Law Society in 1977, the first woman head of a law society in the Commonwealth.
+She was elected a bencher of the Law Society of British Columbia in 1971, the first woman bencher in British Columbia; she subsequently became Treasurer of the Law Society in 1977, the first woman head of a law society in the Commonwealth.

+Southin died at her home in Vancouver on September 24, 2025, at the age of 93.

 Judicial career

 Southin was appointed to the Supreme Court of British Columbia in 1985.
 She was appointed to the British Columbia Court of Appeal in 1988.
-She retired in 2006 upon reaching the mandatory retirement age under the Judges Act.
+She retired in 2006 upon reaching the mandatory retirement age under the Constitution Act, 1867.

 In 2003 she was the target of a Canadian Judicial Council investigation, following a complaint that she had brought the administration of justice into disrepute by continuing to smoke in her chambers and by convincing the Attorney General of British Columbia to install a ventilation system in her chambers: she had threatened to resign from the bench unless she was allowed to continue smoking in chambers.
 The complaint was dismissed for want of evidence that any misconduct had occurred.

 The University of British Columbia Allard School of Law and the University of Victoria Faculty of Law host an annual lecture series on equity and legal history in her honour.